openssl/general-policies/policies/definitions.md

 be relinked against the new library with the expectation that everything will continue to function.

+## Alpha release

+An [alpha release] is an early pre-release version.
+Refer to the [versioning policy] for specific details.

 ## API

 Application programming interface.